 The Old Protestant Cemetery was founded in 1821 by the British East India Company and, at that time, it wasn’t a logical thing to do in Macau, since almost everyone arriving here was Catholic.

-However, a great portion of the missionaries arriving and living in Asia (especially Hong Kong, Macau and China) was of British descent, therefore Protestant.
+However, a great portion of the missionaries arriving and living in Asia (especially Hong Kong, Macau, and China) was of British descent, therefore Protestant.
 That’s the reason why so many missionaries are buried in this cemetery, including Robert Morrison.
 Born in 1782, the Anglo-Scottish Presbyterian preacher was a sinologist specializing in lexicography and translation, having translated the Bible into Chinese which took almost 30 years of hard work.
 He was also responsible for baptizing ten Chinese believers.

 Most foreigners were previously living in China, but only for a short period of time.
 They then had to find some other place and Macau was it.
-They sometimes traveled to Hong Kong as well, but for people looking to establish some roots, learn Chinese and so on, Macau was a great spot.
-Neither teaching or learning Chinese for foreigners was allowed in China at that time.
+They sometimes traveled to Hong Kong as well, but for people looking to establish some roots, learn Chinese, and so on, Macau was a great spot.
+Neither teaching nor learning Chinese for foreigners was allowed in China at that time.

 Advances in Health & News

-Macau’s illustrious history is commonly associated to the Portuguese, and Hong Kong, to the British.
+Macau’s illustrious history is commonly associated with the Portuguese, and Hong Kong, to the British.
 Although less easy to find, there are some really great and interesting stories about the presence of Anglo-Saxons in Macau.
-Besides artists and renowned translators, this Protestant community also had its quota of doctors who not only helped people, but even opened their own clinics in town.
+Besides artists and renowned translators, this Protestant community also had its quota of doctors who not only helped people but even opened their own clinics in town.
 The image above is a painting of Chinnery depicting Dr. Thomas Colledge’s Eye Hospital.
 Also in 1820, Dr. John Livingstone opened a clinic for the Chinese free of charge, as well as Colledge’s (100% financed with his own money).

 Morrison was a pioneer of many fields–he also founded one of the first English language newspapers in town, partnering with Elijah Bridgman, an American missionary.
 The Chinese Repository was born in 1832 and commented on political and commercial affairs, as well as Chinese customs and history.
 The first English–Chinese dictionary was also created by him.

-This historic site is opened to public from 8:30am to 7:30pm.
+This historic site is open to the public from 8:30am to 7:30pm.
 The entrance is free and people can explore, look for interesting facts and who is buried there.
 This cemetery holds a great and important part of the city’s history and visiting it is really worth it.
 For more information, check here.